The Shape of Dark Matter Haloes, I. HI Observations of Edge-on Galaxies: Results

 The derived spectrum is more symmetric than the HIPASS spectrum, which has a larger peak at the high-velocity side.
-There is a gas-cloud at 02:36:59 -61:18:41 visible in multiple channels.
-It is shows in both the high and low resolution cubes (figure \ref{fig:ESO115-G021-doublemoment0}) at position (180'', 300'').
-In the PV diagram (figure \ref{fig:ESO115-G021-PV}) it is visible as the small upward peak between 500 and 515 km/s.
+There is an external gas cloud at 02:36:59 -61:18:41 visible in multiple channels.
+It shows in both the high and low resolution cubes (Figure \ref{fig:ESO115-G021} bottom-left) at position (180'', 300'').
+In the XV-diagram (Figure \ref{fig:ESO115-G021} bottom-right) it is visible as the small upward peak between 500 and 515\,km/s.
 This close proximity to the galaxy in both velocity and distance indicates the gas is associated with the galaxy.
-The cloud is invisible in the DSS, I and V bands paper IV, indicating that it has negligible stellar content.
-The gas cloud has a \ion{H}{I} mass of $3.75 \times 10^5$M$_\odot$.
+The gas cloud has an \hi mass of $3.75 \times 10^5$M$_\odot$.
+The cloud is invisible in the DSS, I and V bands (see Paper IV).
+The DSS image goes down to a limiting magnitude of 22.5\,R-mag/arcsec$^2$, which corresponds to an apparent magnitude of 15.5\,R-mag for the area of $\sim600$ arcsec$^2$ that the cloud covers.
+This is equal to a solar luminosity of $\sim2.84 \times 10^4$\,L$_{\textrm{R},\odot}$.
+The cloud thus has a mass-to-light ratio $M_\hi / L_\textrm{R} \geq 13.3$.

-The PV-diagram (figure \ref{fig:ESO115-G021-PV}) shows an asymmetry, with the high velocity side being more extended than the low velocity side.
-This is most likely due to the warp, which is visible in the zeroth moment maps (figure \ref{fig:ESO115-G021-doublemoment0}).
-The main component of the PV-diagram shows solid body rotation.
+The XV-diagram (Figure \ref{fig:ESO115-G021} bottom-right) shows an asymmetry, with the high velocity side being more extended than the low velocity side.
+This is most likely due to the warp, which is visible in the zeroth-moment maps (Figure \ref{fig:ESO115-G021} bottom-left).
+The main component of the XV-diagram shows solid body rotation.

-The maximum temperature map (figure \ref{fig:ESO115-G021-maxtemperature}) shows that this warp has a surface brightness of 20-30 K. The more stable inner parts of the disk show a maximum temperature plateau around 80-90 K, with the strong exception of the region between 0'' and +50'', where there is a rise to a maximum of 140 K. This region corresponds to a bright region of the DSS image, and is likely due to star formation.
+The maximum temperature map (Figure \ref{fig:ESO115-G021} bottom-right) shows that this warp has a surface brightness of 20-30\,K. The more stable inner parts of the disc show a maximum temperature plateau around 80-90\,K, with the strong exception of the region between 0'' and +50'', where there is a rise to a maximum of 140 K. This region corresponds to a bright region of the DSS image.

-\subsection{ESO 138-G014}
+\subsection{ESO\,138-G014}

-Galaxy \object{ESO 138-G014} is the least observed galaxy in our sample.
+Galaxy {ESO\,138-G014} has the least observing time of all the galaxies in our sample.
 Nevertheless, the galaxy is well resolved by the telescope.
-The minor axis of the galaxy in particular is covered by roughly 6 beams.
+The minor axis of the galaxy is covered by roughly six beams.

-The PV-diagram (\ref{fig:ESO138-G014-PV}) is asymmetric, with the receding side showing an extended component.
-This is associated with a warp, as visible in figure \ref{fig:ESO138-G014-doublemoment0}.
+The XV-diagram (\ref{fig:ESO138-G014} bottom-right) is asymmetric, with the receding side showing an extended component.
+This is associated with a warp, as visible in Figure \ref{fig:ESO138-G014} bottom-left.
 No optical counterpart to this warp is known \citep{Sanchez2003A}.